Step (1) Contact Foster Care Staff

 Foster care orientation is an opportunity to meet and talk with foster care staff and learn about foster parenting.
 Attending orientation does not obligate you to license with us.
 It merely provides a forum for you to listen to information, ask questions about foster care, the agency, foster parent training and homestudy requirements and learn about the children and families we serve at Child Focus, Inc.

-We offer orientation sessions on the first Tuesday and Thursday of every month from 6:00 to 8:00 PM at our Clermont and Hamilton County offices.
+We offer orientation sessions on the first Tuesday of every month at our Clermont County office and the first Thursday of every month at our Hamilton County office from 5:30 to 7:30 PM.
 If you would like to attend foster care orientation, please contact the foster care team at 513.752.1555 so we can register you for the session.
-If our standing foster care orientation time doesn't work for you, we are happy to meet with you at an alternate time that works with your schedule.
+If our standing foster care orientation time doesn't work for you, we are happy to meet with you at an alternate day and time that works with your schedule.

 Step (3) Complete Foster Care Training